 In 1997, CHIP was enacted by Congress with strong bipartisan support in order to provide health insurance coverage for children who were neither eligible for Medicaid nor employer-based insurance.
 At the time of CHIP’s enactment, 23% of low-income children living at or below 200% of the Federal Poverty Level lacked insurance coverage.
-Since then, the percentage of uninsured children has plunged to 4.8%, both nationally and statewide, largely due to expansions in Medicaid and CHIP.
+Since then, the percentage of uninsured children has fallen below 10%, both nationally and statewide, largely due to expansions in Medicaid and CHIP.